-- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings. - Support ongoing discussions concerning RFIs. - When final Points List is received, complete the database and display to 100% for all locations. - Continue development of Test Procedures and respond to comments received from JPB. - JPB has scheduled a Quality Systems Audit of ARINC.
+- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings. - Support ongoing discussions concerning RFIs. - Complete the database and display to 100% for all locations. - Continue development of Test Procedures and respond to comments received from JPB.